Tactical and Ethical Aspects of Autonomous Systems

 The course will be conducted in the form of lectures and seminars.
 The structure is intended to facilitate distance studies.

 A bachelor’s degree with a minimum of 180 credits, including a minimum of 90 credits in the field of defence, crisis management and security.
-Alternatively, a bachelor’s degree in Engineering or equivalent.Place of study
+Alternatively, a bachelor’s degree in Engineering or equivalent.Form of teaching

 Department of Military StudiesType